College in the Schools – Instructors

 Central Lakes College (CLC) enjoys a rich collaboration between secondary and post-secondary educators to best support student success in the College in the High Schools (CIS) Program..
 CIS Instructors can refer to the CIS High School Instructors Guide (pdf). for more information.
 Instructors interested in applying to teach in the CIS program should discuss their interest with their high school principal.

-Credential Requirements to become a CIS Instructor: High School Instructors interested in teaching for the CIS Program should complete the CIS Instructor Application Form (pdf) and attach a Letter of Intent, Resume, and college transcripts.
+Credential Requirements to become a CIS Instructor: High School Instructors interested in teaching for the CIS Program should complete the CIS Instructor Application and attach a Resume and college transcripts.
 CLC Division Deans, in collaboration with Human Resources and CLC Faculty when necessary, will review each applicant’s materials and make a recommendation to approve, approve provisionally, or deny the applicant.
-Provisional approval means that a CIS Instructor is in progress toward meeting the requiements, and can provide proof of enrollment in a graduate course(s).
+Provisional approval means that a CIS Instructor is in progress toward meeting the requirements, and can provide proof of enrollment in a graduate course(s).
 Liberal Arts and Sciences instructors require a Master’s Degree in-field or a Master’s Degree with 18 credits in-field.
 In field graduate courses typically have a subject-specific prefix, such as CHEM, ENGL, BIOL or MATH, for example.
 Because transcripts don’t typically provide sufficient information to validate course acceptance, course descriptions and syllabi should be submitted as well.
 If you have any questions about appropriate graduate courses and/or programs to meet requirements, please contact Paul Preimesberger.
 Career & Technical Instructors require a mix of formal academic preparation and discipline-specific work experience in the technical field.
 The CIS High School Instructors Guide (pdf) provides an overview of the roles and responsibilities of a CIS Instructor.

 Syllabi: CIS Instructors are required to maintain approved course syllabi at the beginning of each semester or year (depending on the duration of the course) that is in alignment with the equivalent CLC course syllabus.